-Lesson 12: Food Safety
+Lesson 12: Food Safety (30 minutes)

-- Rinse all fresh produce before use. - Keep cold foods cold. - Keep hot foods hot. - Refrigerate leftovers promptly. - Keep cold and hot foods at room temperature for no more than two hours (one hour during hot weather). - In most cases, food poisoning can be avoided by proper food preparation. - Strictly follow cooking/storage times and temperatures. - Avoid cross contamination → use separate cutting boards for meat, poultry and fruits and vegetables. - Clean hands and work surfaces often. - Limit time food is in temperature danger zone. - The only way to correctly determine whether a food is cooked enough is with a food thermometer.
+- Rinse all fresh produce before use.

+- Keep cold foods cold.

+- Keep hot foods hot.

+- Refrigerate leftovers promptly.

+- Keep cold and hot foods at room temperature for no more than two hours (one hour during hot weather).

+- Most cases of food poisoning can be avoided by proper food preparation and strictly follow cooking/storage times and temperatures.

+- Avoid cross contamination by using separate cutting boards for meat, poultry, fruits and vegetables. - Clean hands and work surfaces often. - Limit time food is in temperature danger zone. - The only way to correctly determine whether a food is cooked enough is with a food thermometer.

-Foods that are stored or handled improperly can make you sick Symptoms may include ...
+Foods that are stored or handled improperly can make you sick Symptoms may include: